 This is a matter that is up for debate.
 If you live in a region that sees heavy snowfall during the winter seasons, then this might be of some concern to you.
 There are, in fact, reports of the jumping mat in the trampoline breaking after a heavy snowfall.

 What you need to understand is that snow, as it gathers, can weigh a ton.
 The jumping mat in your trampoline has a maximum weight capacity, and if the accumulated snow goes over the capacity, it can ruin your trampoline.

-The best way to prevent that from happening is to use a weather cover and brush off the snow as frequently as possible.
+The best way to prevent that from happening is to use a weather cover for trampoline and brush off the snow as frequently as possible.
 And if you are sure that you will not be using the trampoline, just disassemble it and store it away.
 Once the winter passes, you can set it back up in your garden.

 A bit of snow, however, should not damage your trampoline that much.
 After the snow clears, just make sure you remove the leftover snow from the trampoline mat.